maxim2266/FullFIX/README.md

 ### Performance

-The numbers below are achieved on my 5 years old laptop with Core i5-430M 2.25GHz processor, on the real production hardware the results will probably be better.
+The numbers below are achieved on my 5 years old laptop with Core i5-430M 2.25GHz processor, on modern production hardware the results will probably be better.

 Compiler: gcc (Ubuntu 4.8.4-2ubuntu1~14.04) 4.8.4